syntax-tree/unist/readme.md

 Data represents data associated with any node.  `Data` is a scope for plug-ins to store any information.
-For example, [`remark-html`][remark-html] uses `htmlAttributes` to let other plug-ins specify attributes added to the compiled HTML element.
+For example, [`remark-html`][remark-html] uses `hProperties` to let other plug-ins specify properties added to the compiled HTML element.

 ```idl
 interface Data { }